writethedocs/www/docs/organizer-guide/meetups/starting.rst

 * Info architecture
 * Language and cultural differences
 * Docs as code
+* Documenting yourself
+* UI text
+* What are you looking for in a new writer
+* Collaborating with stakeholders
+* Creating content with limited resources and support

 If You Can't Find a Local Speaker
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~